Alleyn's School: Extra-curricular activities

 The school has one of the largest Combined Cadet Forces in the country, where students can choose between joining the Royal Navy Section, Army Section or RAF Section.
-The Alleyn's CCF is led mainly by its Cadet NCOs who are Sixth Form students responsible for teaching the younger cadets.
-These are led by a team of Senior Cadet NCOs under the Cadet RSM and members of adult staff.
-These Cadet Force adult volunteers have a range of military, civilian or teaching backgrounds.
+The Alleyn's CCF is led mainly by its Cadet NCOs who are sixth form students who teach the younger cadets.
+These are led by a team of Senior Cadet NCOs under the Cadet RSM and members of the adult staff.
+The CCF is also linked to the Alleyn's School Rifle Club which competes in various cadet smallbore and fullbore target rifle competitions.

-The Alleyn's CCF offers a JNCO CADRE, a leadership and infantry training programme, as well as visits to European Battlefields, military bases in England and Wales, and recent courses in Northern Sweden and Cyprus.
+The Alleyn's CCF offers a JNCO CADRE, a leadership and infantry training programme, as well as visits to European battlefields, military bases in England and Wales, and recent courses in Northern Sweden and Cyprus.
 The Alleyn's CCF takes part in annual parades in Dulwich Village with the contingents of Dulwich College and JAGS on Remembrance Sunday.
-For Remembrance Sunday 2022, Alleyn's was invited to provide a stair party of cadets from the Army Section for the arrival of HM the King at the Cenotaph in London.
+For Remembrance Sunday 2022, Alleyn's was invited to provide a party of cadets from the Army Section for the arrival of HM The King at the Cenotaph.

-The CCF is also linked to the Alleyn's School Rifle Club which competes in various cadet smallbore and fullbore target rifle competitions.

-Music and drama also form a large part of life at Alleyn's with shows put on at the Michael Croft Theatre by the school's drama department.
-The music at Alleyn's is equally distinguished, with performances at the Royal Festival Hall and St John's, Smith Square, as well as music tours to Italy, France and Poland.
+Music and drama also form a large part of life at Alleyn's with dramatic performances at the Michael Croft Theatre and musical performances at the Royal Festival Hall and St John's, Smith Square, in addition to musical tours to Italy, France and Poland.